 The Children's Hospital of Philadelphia is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for physicians.

-Continuing medical education (CME) is an essential component in The Children's Hospital of Philadelphia continuum of undergraduate, graduate and continuing medical education.
+Continuing medical education (CME) is an essential component in Children's Hospital of Philadelphia continuum of undergraduate, graduate and continuing medical education.
 The Children's Hospital of Philadelphia, through its CME Department, offers many opportunities for healthcare professionals to continue their professional development education and training.

 Our education, designed for national and international pediatricians, family physicians, nurse practitioners, physician assistants, nurses and allied health professionals caring for children, features nationally prominent faculty presenting a variety of topics in pediatric medicine, pediatric surgery and fetal surgery, pediatric anesthesiology/critical care medicine, pathology and laboratory medicine, pediatric radiology, and child and adolescent psychiatry/behavioral health.